- New Website Developed By San Quentin State Prison Inmates -

 - More -

 About Dave’s Killer Bread

-Dave’s Killer Bread is the best-selling organic sliced bread in the U.S., with 17 varieties of whole grain organic bakery products and widespread distribution across the U.S. and Canada.
-One of the cleanest bread labels on bread shelves, DKB pioneered the organic seeded bread category.
+Feeding consumers’ love of whole grains and rocking the bread aisle comes naturally to Dave’s Killer BreadTM, the best-selling organic sliced bread in the U.S.* The flagship organic bread for Flowers Foods (NYSE:FLO), Dave’s Killer Bread pioneered the organic seeded bread category and offers 19 varieties of whole grain organic bakery products with widespread distribution across the U.S. and Canada.
 All its products are Certified USDA organic and Non-GMO Project Verified.
-First introduced at Portland Farmers Market in 2005, DKB’s deep commitment to the power of second chances is helping transform lives and lead to positive, lasting change for its employee partners, one of three who have a criminal background.
-Learn more about the Flowers Foods announcement at www.daveskillerbread.com/newsroom/flowersQ&A
+First introduced at Portland Farmers Market in 2005, Dave’s Killer Bread’s deep commitment to the power of second chances is helping transform lives and lead to positive, lasting change for its employee partners, one of three who have a criminal background.
+Based on the belief that business has the power to create meaningful, lasting change, Dave’s Killer Bread is dedicated to inspiring other businesses to become Second Chance Employers.
+Learn more at: http://www.daveskillerbread.com/.